dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 To re-make LinkedIn, we need to first understand what the Future of Work is going to look like.

 # The Future of Work

 The fact is simple: LinkedIn is not ready for the future of work.
-With its profoundly broken system, it encourages the existing system which makes people miserable, bored, and exhausted from engaging in "professional" networking.
-LinkedIn reinforces a broken economic system that is being abandoned in droves.
+With its broken assumptions, it encourages the existing system which makes people miserable, bored, and exhausted from engaging in "professional" networking.

 To remake LinkedIn requires you to understand the future of work.
 And then create that product experience.